andreicosmin02/TV-Shows/README.md

 To get the Node server running locally:
 - Clone this repo
 - `npm install` to install all required dependencies
-- `npm run dev` to start the local server
+- `npm start` to start the local server

 ## Dependencies
 - [expressjs](https://github.com/expressjs/express) - The server for handling and routing HTTP requests